nicolerollo/lablens/README.md

 - Each source system needs its own small parser module.
 Adding a new system means writing a new parser and detector, not configuring an existing one.
-- Format auto-detection (`sources.detect_source_system`) is a simple header-pattern match, not a robust classifier — ambiguous or unrecognized input returns `None` rather than guessing.
+- Format auto-detection (`sources.detect_source_system`) is a simple header-pattern match, not a robust classifier.
+Ambiguous or unrecognized input returns `None` rather than guessing.
 - The academic-medical-center-style parser's line-wrap recovery is a one-line lookahead (merge with the very next line and retry the row pattern); it would not recover a row wrapped across three or more lines.
 - The alias and canonical-test list is intentionally small and seeded for the synthetic demo only.